SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

 Important aspects to highlight are:
-- 1 data set replication ≙  1 pipeline in Data Intelligence with possibility to generalize pipeline execution with variables in certain scenarios
+- 1 data set replication ≙  1 pipeline in Data Intelligence with possibility to generalize pipeline execution with variables in certain scenarios.

-- Recovery of data integration pipelines in case of various error situations using resilience & snapshot functionality in generation 2 pipelines
+- Recovery of data integration pipelines in case of various error situations using resilience & snapshot functionality in generation 2 pipelines.

-- High total cost of ownership (TCO) when having large amount of data sets (e.g. hundreds or thousands of CDS Views or tables) in a replication use case which results in creating as well as maintaining a lot of Data Intelligence pipelines
+- High total cost of ownership (TCO) when having large amount of data sets (e.g. hundreds or thousands of CDS Views or tables) in a replication use case which results in creating as well as maintaining a lot of Data Intelligence pipelines.

-- Limited performance scalability in pipelines, e.g. in the area of parallelizing initial as well as delta load processes
+- Limited performance scalability in pipelines, e.g. in the area of parallelizing initial as well as delta load processes.
 <br><br>

 ### **Overview of Replication Flow core functionality**